 Only a few years later she and her 6 children were off to Washington D.C. where Dad had supervised the building of the first Saudi Embassy in the U.S. and was ready to welcome them.

-Mamma had to polish her English, learn to direct a staff and supervise with the embassy cook.
-She made sure he understood she was the head chef, and soon her skills as the consummate hostess flourished.
+Mamma had to polish her English, learn to direct a staff and supervise/collaborate with the embassy cook.
+She made sure it was clear that she was the head chef, and her skills as the consummate hostess flourished.

 She did all this while holding on to her faith and ethics.
 She integrated as well as she could into life in the West, sheding her head-cover as long as she was here.
 But internally, not much changed.

 They were in DC during the Truman and Eisenhower years.

 We have letters from Mamie Eisenhower thanking Mamma for gifts of lacy lingerie she brought her from Lebanon, and for beautifully decorated Middle Eastern desserts that President Eisenhower fell in love when he tasted them at the embassy.

 Long after Dad retired, I remember the frequent visits from members of the Saudi Royal family to our home.
 The women would congregate with Mamma in one living room, and the men with Dad, usually in his library.

 The humorous way in which Mamma downplayed their complaints about their lives, relating funny stories about people in our village to entertain them, had them laughing for the better part of their visit.

 The world demanded that Mamma Yaqout grow up quickly.
 She had to be strong-minded, mulch-talented, and diplomatic (always with an edge)!

 Soon she found herself sought after by many, many friends.
 Her strong, unshakeable faith in God and her strict moral code would be pillars throughout her life.
 Everyone who met her felt the strength she held, and they were drawn to her confidence, and unwavering friendship.